ArjunB126/Currency_Converter/README.md

 3. **Select Currencies**: Choose your starting currency and the currency you want to convert to from the dropdown menus.
 4. **Enter Amount**: Input the amount you wish to convert.
 5. **Instant Conversion**: Instantly see the converted amount based on real-time exchange rates.

+## Technologies Used:

+- HTML
+- CSS
+- JavaScript